Home » Breakfast & Brunch Recipes » Single Serve Baked Oatmeal

 How do you know when oatmeal is done baking in the oven?

 There are two things to look for as an indicator.
-The middle of the baked oatmeal should be firm to the touch and the edges of the oatmeal should be golden-brown.
+The middle of the healthy baked oatmeal should be firm to the touch and the edges of the oatmeal should be golden-brown.
 If those two things are happening, the oatmeal recipe should be done and ready to be pulled from the oven.

 Why is my oatmeal soggy?